Slape & Howard

 Why You Need a Workers Compensation Attorney

-However, we are experienced at handling insurance claim denials and will do everything in our power to get your case approved.
-With our team's experienced help, the majority of our clients that have come to us with an initial denial end up getting benefits.
+We are experienced at handling insurance claim denials and will do everything in our power to get your case approved.
+With our team's help, the majority of our clients that have come to us with an initial denial end up getting benefits.
+We know what you are going through, and have the talent and expertise to get things done.

 At Slape & Howard, we are adept at navigating the workers’ compensation process in Kansas.
 Our office is located in Wichita, and we assist injured employees throughout the state.